DropSnorz/OwlPlug/README.md

 * **(Recommended)** Distribute your plugins using on the official OwlPlug Registry.
 You can find more information on how to proceed in the [registry github repository](https://github.com/OwlPlug/owlplug-registry).

 * Setup and host a custom remote source to distribute multiple plugins, following the [registry specification](https://github.com/OwlPlug/owlplug-registry/blob/master/doc/Registry-specification.md).

-* *(Deprecated)* Setup and host a custom remote source to distribute multiple plugins, following the store specification.
-The store specification is not actively maintained, you should use the [registry specification](https://github.com/OwlPlug/owlplug-registry/blob/master/doc/Registry-specification.md) instead.

 # Development